- We’re open today from 12 pm to 5 pm

 Inaugurated in 2021, the Aldrich Box is a year-long traveling exhibition unbound to a physical space.
 This year’s edition will focus on performance—underscoring the cooperative and interdisciplinary aspects of making art.
 A collaboration between the Museum’s Curatorial and Education departments, Director of Education Namulen Bayarsaihan and Chief Curator Amy Smith-Stewart have invited dancer and choreographer Ali Kenner Brodsky, musician, composer, and artist Laura Ortman, and the feminist artist collective Hilma’s Ghost (founded by artists and educators Dannielle Tegeder and Sharmistha Ray) to create work(s) contained inside individualized Aldrich Boxes and accompanied by a live performance to be presented inside the Museum.
-The Aldrich Boxes will be released on a rolling basis from December 18, 2022 through March 3, 2024, and the public will be invited to borrow one for up to a week.
+The Aldrich Boxes will be released on a rolling basis from December 18, 2022 through June 30, 2024, and the public will be invited to borrow one for up to a week.
+Laura Ortman and Hilma's Ghost's Aldrich Boxes will be available to check out through June 30, 2024.
 An Aldrich Box will be on view inside the Museum’s Leir Atrium throughout the project’s duration.
 There is no cost to borrow an Aldrich Box.

 Reserve Hilma's Ghost's Aldrich Box Here